• Home + Organization

 Chatham airport

 One of my favorite places to take the kids!
 You can sit right next to the runway and have a snack, or go up onto the deck and get a cocktail.
+They recently updated their menu and the breakfast has been really good.
+Just know that they don’t take reservations, and waits can sometimes be over an hour, so go early if you can!
 Book a biplane ride if you’re adventurous, or just hang out and watch the planes come in and go out.

 Shark Center